Service tokens

 - Tokens are scoped to an organization by default

-- Tokens can be attenuated (restricted) without contacting Hook0
+- You can attenuate (restrict) tokens without contacting Hook0

 - Revoking a root token invalidates all derived tokens